You’ve heard that smiling has lots of social benefits and that smiling can make you appear more attractive

 So, keep smiling to help build stronger, better, and healthier relationships with colleagues at work.

 - Smiling Creates a Stronger Immune System in the Body

 Does that look like a surprise to you?
 Take it or leave it, smiling help in boosting your body’s immune system.

-A dentist report showed that smiling triggers the release of signaling molecules in your brain that ward off fight illnesses and stress, while worry decreases the immune system of your body.
+showed that smiling triggers the release of signaling molecules in your brain that ward off fight illnesses and stress, while worry decreases the immune system of your body.

-A recent study on lactating mothers showed that smiling increases immune responses.
+on lactating mothers showed that smiling increases immune responses.
 We can say that a smile works like medicine.

 - Smiling Relieves You of Stress

 Normally, a long day can build up stress within your body but worrying does no good than adding to the stress.
 However, frequent smiling would help your body to effectively handle this stress.

 For instance, during a difficult or energetic task, the heartbeat rate tends to increase, but smiling can lower the heartbeat rate.

 Generally, stress increases heartbeat rate and heightens blood pressure but making yourself smile, whether you’re feeling happy or not, would reduce your stress.